-All written assignments include clear guidance on the maximum amount that should be written in order to address the requirements of the assessment task (a 'word limit').

-If the submission exceeds the word limit by more than 10%, the submission will only be marked up to and including the additional 10%.
-Anything over this will not be included in the final grade for the item of assessment.
+All written assignments will include clear guidance in the Assessment Brief on the maximum amount that should be written in order to address the requirements of the assessment task, a 'word limit'.
+If the submission exceeds the stipulated word limit by more than 10%, the submission will only be marked up to and including the additional 10% (i.e. the excess will not be taken into account when awarding a grade for the assignment).
+Abstracts, footnotes, reference lists, bibliographies and appendices are excluded from any word limit requirements (but headings and in-text citations are not).

-The penalty for exceeding the word count will be 5 marks per 1,000 words excess (e.g. a 1,000 word assignment would have 5 marks deducted if it were to be between 1,101 and 2,100 words, 10 marks deducted for if it were to be between 2,101 and 3,100 words and so on).

-Abstracts, citations in footnotes, reference lists, bibliographies and appendices are excluded from any word limit requirements.

-In-text citations, embedded quotations, and all headings and titles are included in the word limit.

 Where a submission is under the word limit, the full submission will be marked on the extent to which the requirements of the assignment have been met.

-Generally speaking, submissions which are substantially under the word limit will fall short of the requirements of the assignment task.
+Generally speaking, submissions which are substantially under the word limit will fall short of the requirements of the assignment task

-13.4 Extensions to assignment deadlines
+13.4 Extensions